 - A graduate transcript must be explicitly stated in descriptive content

-- Institution’s literature must be descriptive
+- The institution’s literature must be descriptive

 - The program must be accreditable under at least one ABET Accreditation Commission